 C. A performance guarantee in a form as provided for in the Massachusetts General Laws, Chapter 40, Section 81U, is required to assure completion of the construction of ways and the installation of municipal services.
 Such guarantee shall be filed with the town collector/treasurer within thirty (30) days from the date of this definitive plan approval, unless an extension of time is mutually agreed upon in writing by the developer and the Planning Board.
-A copy of the receipt issued by the Town Treasurer for this guarantee shall be filed with the Planning Board forthwith.
-The plan and the list of conditions to be recorded in the registry of deeds will not be released by the Board until the required security is in place.
-[Revised January 2013]
+A copy of the receipt issued by the Town Treasurer for this guarantee shall be filed with the registry of deeds will not be released by the Board until the required security is in place.
+[Re- vised January 2013]